Automated Certificate Management

 If you already have manually uploaded TLS certs and want to migrate to ACM, follow the process outlined below.

 1. Determine the name of your manually uploaded cert

 $ heroku certs Name Endpoint Common Name(s) Expires Trusted Type ──────────── ─────────────────────────────────────────────────────── ────────────────────── ──────────────────── ─────── ───────────────── nagano-91606 <haiku>.<haiku>.herokuspace.com <common-name> 2018-08-13 11:05 UTC True SNI

 $ heroku certs:auto:enable Enabling Automatic Certificate Management... done === Your certificate will now be managed by Heroku.
 Check the status by running heroku certs:auto.

 3. Wait for the ACM cert to be issued

 Make sure to wait for this step to complete before proceeding.
 If you don’t, your app might experience downtime.

 Specify the cert name you found in step 1:

 View your certificate status

-It takes approximately 10 - 15 minutes to fully generate a TLS certificate for custom domains on your application.
-You can view the status of the certificate that is generated for all of your custom domains by running:
+It usually takes between 45 and 60 minutes to generate a TLS certificate for your app’s custom domains.
+You can view the status of the generated certificate by running the following command:

 $ heroku certs:auto